lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 ### Customize Navigation

-Create a YAML file named `.pages` in a directory and use the `nav` attribute to customize the navigation on that level.
+Create a file named `.pages` in a directory and use the `nav` attribute to customize the navigation on that level.
 List the files and subdirectories in the order that they should appear in the navigation.

 ```yaml
 nav: